Praful932/blog/_pages/about.md

 sidebar: true
 author_profile : true
 ---
-Currently working as a Software Engineer (ML) at [Prodigal](https://www.prodigaltech.com/) solving some interesting & challenging problems in the conversational space, including but not limited to summarization and intent detection.
+Currently working as a ML Engineer at [Prodigal](https://www.prodigaltech.com/) solving some interesting problems in the conversational space.
+My current interests lie in getting better outputs out of SLMs (<7B models) & low level design.

 Prior to that I was an undergrad('22) 🎓 at [DYPCOE](https://www.dypcoeakurdi.ac.in/) studying computer science.
 While pursuing my undergrad, I worked on [multiple open-source projects](https://github.com/Praful932) with amazing collaborators.